 4. Apply the Mean Value Theorem for Integrals:

 Since f is continuous on [a, b], it is also continuous on [x, x + h].
-Therefore, we can apply the Mean Value Theorem for Integrals, which states that there exists a number c in [x, x + h] such that:
+So, we can apply the Mean Value Theorem for Integrals, which states that there exists a number c in [x, x + h] such that:

 ∫ₓˣ⁺ʰ f(t) dt = f(c) * (x + h - x) = f(c) * h